Daniel009891/bright-spark/README.md

 ### Resolved Bugs

-* A bug was fixed where the questions and answers were not displayed in the quiz area, this was found to be a grammatical error in the element id for answer buttons and questions id.
+* A bug was fixed where the questions and answers were not displayed in the quiz area, this was found to be a grammatical error in the element id for answer buttons and questions id in the script.js.

-*

 ### Unresolved Bug

-* There are no known unresolved bugs within the website.
+* Unfortunately i cannot get the favicon icon working, so this is an unresolved bug.

 ## Deployment